Python Code

 Reliability & Optimization

 The file RelOpt.zip (updated December 29, 2025) contains a collection of Python code for reliability and optimization analysis.
-The reason why the files from those two categories are in one batch is that FOSM and FORM reliability analysis employs optimization algorithms.
+The reason why the files from those two categories are in one batch is that FOSM and FORM reliability analysis employ optimization algorithms.
 This batch of code is particularly relevant for CIVL 518 Reliability and Structural Safety.

-G2 & Recorded/Synthetic Ground Motions
+G2 & Ground Motions

 OpenSees

-NOTE: Some of the links above connect to a Dropbox storage.
-That means you will see a list of all the files in the zip package.
+Some of the links above connect to a Dropbox storage.
+That means you will see a list of all the files in the zip package when you click the link.
 Near the top of that page there is a Download link (small arrow pointing down to horizontal line).
-In the dialog box that appears, there is NO NEED to sign in to Dropbox.
-Instead, just click on “Or continue with download only” at the bottom of the dialog box, to quickly download the zip-file to your computer.
+In the dialog box that then appears, t